isonguyom/basic-signup-form/README.md

 My first repository on GitHub aside hello-world

 This is a basic signup form. =It collects data like ; firstname, lastname, email, username, gender etc.
+It uses vanilla JavaScript validate the form before submission.